 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

 - Signs of infection like fever, chills, very bad sore throat, ear or sinus pain, cough, more sputum or change in color of sputum, pain with passing urine, mouth sores, or wound that will not heal.

 - Signs of a urinary tract infection (UTI) like blood in the urine, burning or pain when passing urine, feeling the need to pass urine often or right away, fever, lower stomach pain, or pelvic pain.

 - Signs of bleeding like throwing up or coughing up blood; vomit that looks like coffee grounds; blood in the urine; black, red, or tarry stools; bleeding from the gums; abnormal vaginal bleeding; bruises without a cause or that get bigger; or bleeding you cannot stop.

 - Signs of high blood pressure like very bad headache or dizziness, passing out, or change in eyesight.

 - Feeling tired or weak.

 - Certain types of skin cancer have happened in people taking this drug.
-Call your doctor right away if you have a change in color or size of a mole, or any new or changing skin lump or growth.
+Call your child’s doctor right away if your child has a change in color or size of a mole, or any new or changing skin lump or growth.